Roger-Heathcote/flashcards/cards/media queries.md

 }
 ```

-## How could you write a media query for screen which is either portrait or has a width of less than 500px, without repeating any clauses.
+## How could you write a media query for screen which is either portrait OR has a width of less than 500px, without repeating any clauses.

 Write a nested query...